FangerZero/lod/README.md

+Starting project
+download
+run `npm install`
+to run in dev mode
+`npm run dev`
+to get ready for firebase deploy
+`npm run build && npm run export` to deploy to firebase
+`firebase deploy --only hosting`

+Don't forget to throw it up on github

 ## The Deets
 Currently this project is thrown together and needs a lot of love.
 The plan is to build the project and once it's closer to being done, do an overhaul.